seed-labs/seed-emulator/examples/scion/S02_scion_bgp_mixed/README.md

 In addition to the SCION layers we instantiate the `Ibgp` and `Ebgp` layers for BGP as well as `Ospf` for AS-internal routing.
 Note that the ScionRouting layer accepts global default values for options as constructor parameters.
  We use it here to decrease the loglevel from 'debug' to 'error' for all SCION distributables in the whole emulation if not overriden elsewhere.
+Also we change the mode for `LOGLEVEL` from `BUILD_TIME`(default) to `RUN_TIME` in the same statement.
 ## Step 2: Create isolation domains and internet exchanges

 ```python